 The other cause of white spots on baby teeth is early decay.
 If a child does not have enough fluoride while growing baby teeth, those teeth are softer and more susceptible to decay.
 Poor or absent brushing habits can cause or contribute to decay, letting bacteria overgrow and acid conditions damage the teeth.
 Those white spots generally start as a white spot near the gum line that, left untreated, will likely progress to yellow or brown spots.
 These spots are dangerous to the health of the baby tooth.

 These spots are also avoidable.
 It’s important to build good oral hygiene habits right from the start.
 Here are a few ideas to get started:

-- Wipe baby’s gums with a soft damp cloth after feedings before teeth erupt.
+- Wipe the baby’s gums with a soft, damp cloth after feedings before teeth erupt.

 - Use a baby-sized toothbrush and an age-appropriate toothpaste or gel to clean baby teeth after they make an appearance.

 - Consult your dentist to find out if your child would benefit from a fluoride containing toothpaste or if they should use a fluoride free cleaner.

 Taking care of baby teeth and teaching your child to care for their teeth is the best foundation you can lay for lifelong oral health.
 It’s also worth considering your sharing habits with a baby.
 Cavities are caused by bacteria acting on the tooth enamel, and some studies have indicated that cavity-causing bacteria can pass from parent to child.
 It’s best to avoid cleaning a baby’s pacifier by putting it in your mouth and to avoid eating off the same spoon as the baby to help prevent spreading bacteria.